Image Captioning via Compact Bidirectional Architecture: Experiments

-We show the performance comparisons between our CBTIC model and state-of-the-art models on `Karpathy' test split in Table~\ref{tab:offline}.
+We show the performance comparisons between our models and state-of-the-art models on 'Karpathy' test split in Table~\ref{tab:offline}.
 The performances of the single model and model ensemble are separately reported.
+The training manners of the Cross-Entropy Loss and CIDEr Score Optimization are also separately reported.
 The implementation of model ensemble follows the common practice~\cite{rennie2017self,huang2019attention}, which averaging the word-level output probability distributions of four independently trained instances with different parameter initialization.
-In general, our CBTIC model exhibits better performance than other models except for X-LAN~\cite{pan2020x} and RSTNet~\cite{zhang2021rstnet} in BLEU metrics in the single model setting.
-In the model ensemble setting, our CBTIC model outperforms all other models in all metrics, especially a large margin in CIDEr~(about $5\%$).
-We think this is partly due to our CBTIC model can simultaneously take advantage of both word-level ensemble and sentence-level ensemble in ensemble setting.
+In general, our CBTrans model exhibits better performance than other models except for X-LAN~\cite{pan2020x} and RSTNet~\cite{zhang2021rstnet} in BLEU metrics in the single model setting.
+In the model ensemble setting, our CBTrans model outperforms all other models in all metrics, especially a large margin in CIDEr~(about $5$\%).
+We think this is partly due to our CBTrans model can simultaneously take advantage of both word-level ensemble and sentence-level ensemble in ensemble setting.
 In addition, we also report the performance of our ensemble model on the online testing server.
 Table~\ref{tab:online} details the performance over official testing images with $5$ reference captions~(c5) and $40$ reference captions~(c40).
-The results clearly show that our CBTIC model shows better performance across all metrics, e.g., making the absolute improvement over the best competitor RSTNet by 4.1\%/4.6\% in CIDEr c5/c40.
+The results clearly show that our CBTrans model shows better performance across all metrics, e.g., making the absolute improvement over the best competitor RSTNet by 4.1\%/4.6\% in CIDEr c5/c40.
 It is noteworthy that we don't list recent vision-language pre-training models~\cite{zhou2020unified,li2020oscar,zhang2021vinvl} for comparison since it's not fair to directly compare them with non-pretraining-finetuning models.